:: What do we mean by wounded healer? ::

 I am the product of my father’s all-American Southern family, chock full of football players and beauty queens, balanced with my mother’s much more reserved and strictly disciplined Korean heritage.
 My life experiences have taught me the profound value of human dignity, justice, and restoration– but most of all of showing ourselves and one another crazy-stupid amounts of grace.
 I am myself a survivor of domestic and sexual abuse, and since 2010 I have chosen to walk out my healing journey as an international aid worker alongside women and girls who have faced various forms of trauma, everywhere from the Americas to the Caribbean, to the Middle East and Asia.

 Until recently, I very sporadically blogged glimpses of my personal journey at maryhooke.wordpress.com.
-To get updates on my current work to combat sex trafficking on the front lines in South Korea alongside Love Neighbor Mission– click here to join my personal email list or to see past newsletters
+To get updates on my current work to combat sex trafficking, promote education and empower women and girls on the front lines in SE Asia– click here to join my personal email list.

 There is literally no one in this world that can be compared with this woman.
 She is creative, adventurous, socially conscious, tough as nails, and the perfect example of my favorite type of person– the kind that is fiercely loyal to those she loves and who also cannot be pinpointed by a single stereotype.
 She is open minded and generous, but she could never be swayed from the core of who she is.
 She also happens to be laugh-until-it hurts hilarious.
 Check out her design portfolio here.